(W)rites of Passage Policies:

-DEPOSITS & REFUNDS: To guarantee a seat in any upcoming workshop you should register via email to reserve a spot as far ahead of time as is possible; typically you will be asked to pay the full amount by whatever date is two weeks before the start of the series (but prompt payments are appreciated as they mean less work on our end when we'd rather concentrate on the teaching).
+DEPOSITS & REFUNDS: To guarantee a seat in any upcoming workshop you should register via email to reserve a spot as far ahead of time as possible; typically you will be asked to pay the full amount by whatever date is three weeks before the start of the series (but prompt payments are appreciated as they mean less work on our end when we'd rather concentrate on the teaching).
 If you need to work out a payment plan, please do let us know.
 Sometimes deposits are required.
-While these deposits are non-refundable (unless notice is given before the two-week prior deadline), arrangements can be made depending on a case-to-case basis.
+While these deposits are non-refundable (unless notice is given before the three-week prior deadline), arrangements can be made depending on a case-to-case basis.
 For example, we might decide to carry some of the amount over to be used for or toward a future workshop (within reason and to be determined by the circumstances).
 Please do keep the following information in mind: (W)rites of Passage is unique in the fact it offers scholarships and/or a sliding scale pay system to those in need.
 While these scholarships and sliding scale slots are limited to one or two seats per workshop series, there are always one or two awarded.
 As a result, there is not as much financial wiggle room for any potential loss.
 The workshops tend to fill fast as regulars keep returning, but also because class sizes are always kept as small and intimate as possible.
 Once a series has started (or is about to begin), it is more difficult to fill seats that suddenly become open.
 If you do need to miss a class, or an entire workshop series, you might choose to look at your "lost" deposit as not lost, but as a donation toward this scholarship fund.
 If you'd like to donate to the scholarship fund, (W)rites of Passage and the recipients would be much obliged.
 You can send your contribution via Pay Pal to email@example.com (using the Friends & Family option to avoid fees) or through Venmo using Sarah-Schantz-6 or Cash App using Storymama.
-Please let us know if you'd like this donation to be used for the scholarship fund specifically or if you'd like to just generally support the series.
+Please let us know if you'd like this donation to be used for the scholarship fund specifically or if you'd like to just generally support the series

 We encourage you to communicate with us about your situation.
 We might be inclined to refund your deposit if you can help us find a suitable writer to fill your seat.
 If you are one of the participating writers who has been awarded a scholarship or a sliding scale payment, and you anticipate missing a Saturday or more, please let us know as soon as possible.

 If you are no longer able to attend a workshop series which has already begun, and that you've paid for in full, we will not be able to offer you a refund of any kind as it will be too difficult to fill your seat at this point.
 Depending on the situation, we might be able to offer you a critique

 WEATHER & OTHER UNPREDICTABLE CIRCUMSTANCES: (W)rites of Passage follows school closures for the Boulder Valley School District when it comes to in-person workshops and a make-up date will be scheduled (if the date we come up with doesn't work with your schedule, we will offer you a credit toward another workshop to be determined at our discretion).
 In certain cases, such as the COVID-19 pandemic, (W)rites of Passage will then switch to online classes using Zoom (or similar technology).
 For Youth (W)rites students, Toni might be unable to come to you in bad weather even if the schools are still open (she will contact you as soon as she can regarding this matter to make proper arrangements).